TortoiseWolfe/rn_Turtorial_Outline/Phase_08_merged_001.md

 ## 4) File & Folder Structure (Manual Creation)

-**If you prefer not to create files manually, jump to [Section 18](#18-scaffolding-script-generates-all-files).**
+**If you prefer not to create files manually, jump to [Section 18](#scaffolding-script-generates-all-files).**

-Create the following folders and files (this now includes the admin panel).
-The link to skip manual setup is mentioned at the very top of this section.
+Create the following folders and files (this now includes the admin panel):

 ```bash
 # Context and local DB files